 All students must complete the Policy Acknowledgment Form to receive credit for their work.
-On-campus students must sign this form in class; online students must complete the online form (/go/online-policy-acknowledgment-form/).
+Oncampus students must sign this form in class; online students must complete the online form.
 Credit may not be granted for work due prior to when this form is completed.